favila/favila.github.io/pages/about.md

 This site is a vehicle for me to share my technical knowledge and opinions.

-From 2019 to May 2024 I was a backend engineer at [Shortcut], which has a very large and long-running Datomic database.
-I'm currently looking for a new role.

 If you want to know more about my career, check my [LinkedIn profile].

 If you want to contact me, send @favila a direct message on [Clojurians